-Within SDSU, the Department of Geography has one of the strongest research programs, with focus areas in human-environment interactions, biophysical geography, watershed analysis, GIScience, and human and urban geography.
+The Department of Geography has one of the strongest research programs at SDSU, with focus areas in human-environment interactions, biophysical geography, watershed analysis, GIScience, and human and urban geography.
 The Department offers M.A. degrees in Human and Environmental Geography, as well as M.S. degrees in Geographic Information Science and Watershed Science.
 The joint doctoral program with the University of California, Santa Barbara is 7th ranked nationally according to the most recent report from Academic Analytics.
-Additional information about the department.
+See https://geography.sdsu.edu for more information.

-Environment and sustainability are key components of geographic research and teaching.
+Technological development and applications for environment and sustainability, including remote sensing, are key components of geographic research and teaching.
 Our department takes a transdisciplinary approach to understand and develop innovative solutions to our world’s most pressing environmental, social and technological challenges.
-We use quantitative and qualitative analytical approaches, critical theory, and cutting-edge geo-spatial technologies to understand and draw connections between local outcomes and global forces, such a climate change, water resources, disease, globalization, resource depletion, inequality, youth and migration.
+We use quantitative and qualitative analytical approaches, critical theory, and cutting-edge geo-spatial technologies to understand and draw connections between local outcomes and global forces, such as climate change, water resources, disease, globalization, resource depletion, inequality, youth and migration.
 Our research vision is to use our skills, knowledge, spatiotemporal thinking and geo-spatial technologies to advance theory, conduct policy-relevant research, and find sustainable solutions to social and environmental problems, both locally and globally.